GEM Hydro-Kinetic Turbine Rivers and Oceans

 We are happy to announce GEM Holdings has addressed and recently provided solutions to all of these concerns with its innovative patent pending technologies.
 GEM Holdings Ltd. believes that this turbine is the only hydro-kinetic turbine capable of producing substantial power at a low cost from a single dependable unit but operate well in a farm environment.

 The unique design of the GEM Turbine considers the flow onto the exposed vane to be the high resistance side of the Turbine and the retracted vane to be the low resistance side of the Turbine.
 In a 6 vane design (optimum) the width of the vane is equal to the radius of the drum.
 The water striking the extended vane provides a force on the vane and also sustains an equal amount of force from the water striking the drum that deflects the water onto the designed vane in the amount of the radius of the drum that is equal to the width of the vane.
 These forces in conjunction with the high and low pressures creates the torque on the axis.

-When evaluating and critiquing the non-traditional GEM Turbine one must take the Horsepower relative to distance and time into consideration in order to calculate the performance of this technology.
-The higher learning center in Malaysia in conjunction with its advanced testing facility realized this aspect in calculating the performance of this unique innovation; arriving at an 89% efficiency.
+When evaluating and critiquing the non-traditional GEM Turbine one must take the Horsepower relative to distance and time into consideration in order to calculate the performance of this technology (momentum).
+The higher learning centre in Malaysia in conjunction with its advanced testing facility realized this aspect in calculating the performance of this unique innovation; arriving at an 89% efficiency.
 It is very important not to overlook this aspect during performance critiquing.